Brought to you by Penguin.

 An enthralling novel of early 20th century America from the #1 New York Times bestselling author of Beautiful Ruins

 It is 1909 in Spokane, Washington.
-The Dolan brothers are living by their wits, jumping freight trains and lining up for work at crooked job agencies.
+The Dolan brothers live by their wits, jumping freight trains and lining up for day work at crooked job agencies.
 While sixteen-year-old Rye yearns for a steady job and a home, his dashing older brother Gig dreams of a better world, fighting alongside other union men for fair pay and decent treatment.
 When Rye finds himself drawn to suffragette Elizabeth Gurley Flynn, her passion sweeps him into the world of protest and dirty business.
 But a storm is coming, threatening to overwhelm them all . . .

-The Cold Millions is at once an intimate story and a stunning, kaleidoscopic portrait of a nation grappling with the chasm between rich and poor, dreams and reality.
-Set against the panoramic backdrop of an early 20th century America, Jess Walter offers a sensational tale that resonates powerfully with our own time.
+The Cold Millions is an intimate story of brotherhood, love, sacrifice and betrayal set against the panoramic backdrop of an early 20th century America.
+Jess Walter offers a stunning, kaleidoscopic portrait of a nation grappling with the chasm between rich and poor, dreams and reality, in a sensational tale that resonates powerfully with our own time.

 A riotous, propulsive adventure story, packed with captivating characters

 A brilliantly multifaceted panorama of early 20th-century America . . .
 Walter is a writer whose work deserves a wide readership